Politics of Peru: 20th century

+21st century

-However, following the fall of the Fujimori government, Peru still lacked strong political parties, leaving the nation vulnerable to populist outsider politicians lacking experience.
+After Fujimori's resignation, the transitional government of Valentín Paniagua changed Article 112 and called for new elections in 2001 where Alejandro Toledo was elected.
+Peru still lacked strong political parties following Fujimori's exit, leaving the nation vulnerable to populist outsider politicians lacking experience.
 Regional parties then grew to become more popular as foreign investment increased during the 21st century, though their service to the elites sowed public distrust.
 On 28 July 2021, left-wing candidate Pedro Castillo was sworn in as the new President of Peru after a narrow win in a tightly contested run-off election.
 On 7 December 2022, the congress removed President Castillo from office.
 He was replaced by Vice President Dina Boluarte, the country's first female president.
+In 2024, reforms were passed that moved the Congress from a unicameral body to a bicameral one.
 On 10 October 2025, Peru’s congress removed President Dina Boluarte from office and Jose Jeri was sworn in as Peru’s interim president.
+On 17 February 2026, Peru's Congress ousted interim President José Jerí after four months in office, making him the third consecutive president to be ousted.
+On 18 February 2026, Peru's Congress elected José María Balcázar as interim President, making him the eighth president to lead Peru since 2016.

+In the first round of the 2026 general election, Keiko Fujimori and Roberto Sánchez advanced to the second round after ballot counting delays.
+In Peru's Congress, Fujimori's Popular Force emerged as the single-largest party in both chambers.
+The second round, held on 7 June, saw another tight contest, with Fujimori emerging as the victor after weeks of counting.
+On 28 July 2026, Keiko Fujimori was sworn in as Peru’s president.

 Allegations of corruption in politics

 Exceptionally many Presidents of Peru have been ousted from office or imprisoned on allegations of corruption over the past three decades.
 Alberto Fujimori is serving a 25-year sentence in prison for commanding death squads that killed civilians in a counterinsurgency campaign during his tenure (1990-2000).
 He was later also found guilty of corruption.
 Former president Alan García (1985-1990 and 2006–2011) committed suicide in April 2019 when Peruvian police arrived to arrest him over allegations he participated in Odebrecht bribery scheme.
 Former president Alejandro Toledo is accused of allegedly receiving bribe from Brazilian construction firm Odebrecht during his government (2001-2006).
 Former president Ollanta Humala (2011-2016) is also under investigation for allegedly receiving bribe from Odebrecht during his presidential election campaign.
 Humala's successor Pedro Pablo Kuczynski (2016-2018) remains under house arrest while prosecutors investigate him for favoring contracts with Odebrecht.
 Former president Martín Vizcarra (2018-2020) was ousted by Congress after media reports alleged he had received bribes while he was a regional governor years earlier.